Our House

 The life cycle of European paper wasp is typical of other paper wasps and yellowjackets.
 Queens emerge from overwintering sites in spring to start a new nest.
 Once underway, queens remain at the nest to lay eggs while workers, sterile females, provision and build the nest.

 European paper wasps start nest building a little earlier in spring than our native species which may account, in part, for its relative success.
-Nests grow throughout the summer, a batch of males, drones, is produced in the fall.
+Nests grow throughout the summer, a batch of males, called drones, is produced in the fall.
 Drones mate with newly produced queens.
 These new queens are the only members of the colony that survive the winter.
 Nests normally are not reused the following spring.

 European paper wasp nest European paper wasp nest - close